colinxy/cs32-proj1-test/README.md

 test.
 Therefore, it is **STRONGLY ADVISED** to make a backup of your code before running the test.

-Running the test is entirely the person's own will.
+Run the test at your own discretion.
 The author does not take any responsibility in case of any accident.

 ### Running the test

-All code are expected to run in command line under a *nix system.
+All code are expected to run in command line under a \*nix system.

 First, navigate to the directory where all your source files are located